lfrank01/CircuitPython/CircuitPython_Servo/README.md

 * I updated my Metro Express to version 5.3.1.
 The version 6.0.0 was unstable so I did not use it.

 * I rigged up my code to get the micro serve, not continuous servo, to move forward when I touched a wire, and backward when I touched another.
 I added debugging, which is super important, by including LED and serial monitor code.
 * I also added code to make it so that when neither wire was pressed, the LED would turn off and a message would show up.
-Additionaly, I made it so that when I pressed both wires at the same time, the servo angle reset to 90.
+Additionaly, I made it so that when I pressed both wires at the same time, the servo angle reset to 90 and the light turned purple.

 * Most of my lessons learned are in my code, here: